cosmos/sdk-tutorials/academy/4-my-own-chain-2/game-winner.md

 ---
 title: Store Field - Record the Game Winner
 order: 5
-description: Storing the winner of a game
+description: Store the winner of a game
 tag: deep-dive
 ---